Xylecrack/ctf-writeups/Hack_CTF_v2/challenges/General/weird-noise/README.md

    - The resulting image displayed the flag in **Base64** format.
 We extracted the Base64 string `aGFja3N7c3N0dl9yMGNrc30=` and decoded it to reveal the final flag.

 ### Flag:
-The final flag was revealed after decoding the Base64 string from the SSTV image. hacks{sstv_r0cks}
+hacks{sstv_r0cks}